 Question: What does it mean when you hear the term “Navy SEAL PT Workout”?
 PT means physical training.

 Question: What is a Navy SEALs favorite workout?
 That is a no brainer.
-Either a grinder PT and run or doing the Murph workout.
+Either a grinder PT and run or doing the Murph wod.
 That is how we roll.

-Question: What are Navy SEAL BUDS workouts that I can do on a ship?
+Question: What are BUDS training exercises that I can do on a ship?
 Check out the workouts above.

 Question: Is it good to run with weighted vest to prepare for Buds?
 I would suggest hiking with the vest and ruck at least once a week.
-I would only run with a vest while doing the workout Murph.
+I would only run with a vest while doing the Murph wod.

 Question: What is a good navy seal workout plan?
-CHeck out the Navy SEAL workout routines here
+Check out the routines here

-Question: What are some good bodyweight workouts that you did in the SEAL Team?
+Question: What are some good bodyweight workouts that you did in the Teams?
 Check out the daily workout that we post as it has our grinder PT workouts we did on the Teams.

-Question: what kind of ab workouts do you do in Navy SEAL BUDS training?
+Question: what kind of ab workouts do you do in BUDS training?
 We did a lot of sit-ups, flutter kicks, good mornings, cobra stretch.
 Tons of core work.

-Question: Where can I find the us navy seal training & fitness manual pdf?
+Question: Where can I find the US Naval Special Warfare SEALs training & fitness manual pdf?
 Check here: